Rita Rusić

-Rita Rusić ([ˈriːta ˈruːzitʃ], [ˈriːta ˈruːsitɕ]; born May 16, 1960), also known as Rita Cecchi Gori, is a Croatian-born Italian producer, actress and singer.
-Rusic's career began as an actress with a major role in the 1982 film Attila flagello di Dio.
+Rita Rusić ([ˈriːta ˈruːzitʃ], [ˈriːta ˈruːsitɕ]; born 16 May 1960), also known as Rita Cecchi Gori, is a Croatian-born Italian producer, actress and singer.
+Rusić's career began as an actress with a major role in the 1982 film Attila flagello di Dio.
 She was eventually moved into the film industry, with Il pentito in 1982.
 Later that year she also began filming Joan Lui - Ma un giorno nel paese arrivo io di lunedì.

 Following her work as a singer and an actress, Rusić became a producer in the early 1990s.
-Since then she has been a recognized producer for over 80 films.
+Since then, she has been a recognised producer for over 80 films.
 Many of these films were released primarily in Italy, but a number of them had global success.
 Rusić also featured on the Italian version of Dancing with the Stars.

 Early life

 Rusić was born in 1960 in Poreč, in the Istrian region of Croatia (then part of Yugoslavia).
 In 1981, she met filmmaker Vittorio Cecchi Gori, whom she eventually married.